 Encouraging girls to tackle advanced mathematical problems

 The Mathematical Olympiad for Girls is aimed at girls and young women across the UK and consists of five challenging problems.
-This year we have made some changes to the format of the paper to make it easier for schools to take part, and because we are unable to mark scripts.

 Each participant must either hold a UK passport describing them as a British Citizen or plan to have completed three full years of full-time secondary education in the UK by the time they leave school.
 Please contact us if you have any questions about eligibility.

 Purchasing and managing entries